roxlukas/lmeve/README.md

 Code beauty was not a priority, moreover this is not in objective PHP, just plain-old structural PHP.
 I had plans to refactor entire project into CodeIgniter framework, but this plan is currently on hold.

-Current version for EVE: Crius is 0.1.40 (check the "Releases" page).
+Current version for EVE: Crius is 0.1.41 (check the "Releases" page).
 The trunk code is unstable and shouldn't be used in production.

-Known issue in 0.1.40: Kits feature isn't working properly.
-Patch will be released soon.

 More information: http://pozniak.pl/wp/?tag=lmeve